dazzbourgh/revolut-test-task/README.md

 ## How to run
 Run `Main::main`, the app starts on port 8088 by default, but you can pass an argument to `main` with a different port.

+The `jar` file is on top level.
+You can build your own, but I was explicitly asked to include the jar in VCS, so it's here.

 ## API
 **GET** /v1/accounts/:id - check balance